YenHub/list.quickdash.co.uk/readme.md

 This process takes a little more time (~2m30s) and is more likely to result in downtime.

 There is also a less destructive method available, which mimics the standard automated deployment, which can be [seen here](https://github.com/YenHub/list.quickdash.co.uk/actions/workflows/push-to-ftp-manual-clean.yaml).

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.

+Any contributions you make are **greatly appreciated** 🤗

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/super-cool-new-feature`)
+3. Commit your Changes (`git commit -m '💥 Adds super cool new feature'`)
+4. Push to the Branch (`git push origin feature/super-cool-new-feature`)
+5. Open a Pull Request and enjoy yourself a nice 🍺🍷

 ## Project To-Do